dmd-program/dmd-300-sp17/design-project-2/project-2-concept-pitch.md

   - List three questions that might help you better some aspect of the project.
 Avoid vague questions such as, “Is this a good project?” or “What should I do?”.
 Instead focus your questions on the specific areas of your project that could benefit from feedback.

+#### Submission details:

+1. Export this presentation as a PDF.
+2. Submit the PDF presentation on canvas and your production blog by the deadline.